pspanoudakis/Machine-Learning-NLP/project3/report.md

 Despite that fact, we can see that the NN classifier seems less biased by the the class imbalance in the Train set, since it labels less `Neutral` tweets correctly, and more `Pro-Vaccine` tweets correctly.
 The performance on the `Anti-Vaccine` tweets might be disappointing, since the imbalance is huge, but as mentioned above, the ROC Curve shows that the model is not that confident when mislabeling `Anti-Vaccine` tweets.

 ### Development
-The notebook has been developed in WSL Ubuntu 20.04, using Visual Studio Code & Python 3.8.10.\
+The notebook has been developed mostly in Google Colab, but also in WSL Ubuntu 20.04, using Visual Studio Code & Python 3.8.10.\
-It has been tested successfully in Google Colab environment as well.
+It has been tested successfully in the Google Colab environment, using both CPU-only and GPU-accelerated runtime engines.